 Nine years later, mankind reached the moon.

 Along the way, the Lewis Research Center contributed vast amounts of new research and technology that made the mission possible.
-Wind tunnel tests of the Saturn vehicles and launch escape subsystem were conducted there.
-It’s Plum Brook Station Zero Gravity Research Facility in Sandusky, Ohio, studied the impact of space on propellants in fuel tanks.
+Wind tunnel tests of the Saturn V and launch escape subsystem were conducted there.
+Its Plum Brook Station Zero Gravity Research Facility in Sandusky, Ohio, studied the impact of space on propellants in fuel tanks.

 Ohio’s ZIN Technologies, meanwhile, is helping to push us farther into the cosmos.
 The company is working on the next iteration of NASA’s Solar Electric Propulsion project, with the goal of delivering an engine that could power a mission to Mars by improving spaceflight fuel efficiency by up to a factor of 10.

 Moreover, Ohio’s colleges and universities collectively graduate more than 13,000 engineers and engineering technicians each year who fuel the growth of these companies.
 In all, the state is home to more than 38,000 private aerospace and aviation professionals, as well as the Air Force Research Laboratory (AFRL) at Wright-Patterson Air Force Base, Battelle and the Ohio Unmanned Aircraft Systems Center at the AFRL, which is pioneering innovative technologies to allow drones to fly safely beyond the visual line of sight.
 The partnerships between public, private and academic resources that fuel this productive environment show no signs of stopping.